luigirizzo/netmap/README.ptnetmap.md

 slots, device MAC address, supported features, ...) while "kick" registers are used for guest-to-host notifications.
-The ptnetmap kthread infrastructure, moreover, has been already extended to suppor an arbitrary number of rings, where currently each ring is served by a different kernel thread.
+The ptnetmap kthread infrastructure, moreover, has been already extended to support an arbitrary number of rings, where currently each ring is served by a different kernel thread.